vivianeko-unity/Shader-Prewarming/README.md

 ## Notes
 - **Important**: All shaders in the SVC must be loaded before loading the SVC itself.
 Otherwise this will cause Unity to duplicate the shaders in the build and pre-warm incorrect versions.
-- Repeat maintenance phase when adding new shaders/materials or changing rendering features.
+- Repeat maintenance phase when adding new shaders/materials.